Adamawa State Polytechnic: Staff

 Chairman of the University Council, Dr Awwal Tukur.

 Dr Stephen LaguThe new Acting VC was born in Gulak Local Government Area in 1959.
-He possesses a B.Ed. in English Language from the University of Maiduguri, a master's degree from that institution in 2005, and a doctorate from Modibbo Adama University in 2016.
+He possesses a BEd in English Language from the University of Maiduguri, a master's degree from that institution in 2005, and a doctorate from Modibbo Adama University in 2016.
 He once served as Dean of the ADSU Faculty of Education.

 Library

 The polytechnic library is located on the main campus with information resources that meet the information needs of students and staff of the school.
 The Library is managed by a Chief Librarian Mrs. Mary Chiwar since 2020 till date. the library grouped its users into four groups adult users, student users, and special interest Users.
 The Library has both physical and digital collections, the digital services are provided by the E- Library section.

 Courses offered

 The following are courses offered by the institution;